 Douglas's historical structures and places are a key part of the city's character when visiting and are major historical resources to the city.
-Douglas has a large presence of historic structures located in close proximity to each other which give the community its unique character and charm which draw people to it every year to visit.
-Many of these buildings are still in use today or are being underutilized.
-It is the intent of the city to encourage reuse of these amazing structures and highlight their history while maintaining their architectural and building integrity and be able for their reuse and reinvestment in bringing these places back to life for a thriving tourism economy.
+Douglas has a large presence of historic structures located in close proximity to each other which give the community its unique character and charm which draw people to visit every year.
+Many of these buildings have been rehabilitated and invested in as they are still in use today while some are vacant or underutilized.
+It is the intent of the City to encourage reuse of these amazing structures and highlight their history while maintaining their architectural and building integrity for their reuse and reinvestment in bringing these places back to life for a thriving tourism economy.